 Effective Date 2026-03-07

-Impact Level Medium — high denial risk if billed without understanding both exclusion grounds
+Impact Level Medium — narrow service, but high denial rate if billed

 CMS Vitamin B12 Injection Coverage Criteria and Medical Necessity Requirements 2026

-CMS denies coverage on two separate grounds.
-First, there is no clinical evidence that vitamin B12 injections strengthen weakened tendons or ligaments.
-Second, this treatment falls under the subluxation exclusion as a nonsurgical treatment.
-Either ground alone would be enough to deny.
-Together, they make this one of the most airtight non-coverage positions in the NCD library.
+The Centers for Medicare & Medicaid Services denies coverage for vitamin B12 injections used to strengthen tendons, ligaments, or other foot structures on two separate grounds.
+First, there is no clinical evidence that B12 injections strengthen weakened tendons or ligaments.
+Second, this service falls under the subluxation exclusion as a nonsurgical treatment.

 CMS Vitamin B12 Injection Exclusions and Non-Covered Indications